-geex
+geex and

-sandwich for robust covariance estimationThis examples uses the vaccinesim
+sandwich for robust covariance estimationThis examples uses the vaccinesim dataset from

-package to compare the estimated
+the inferference package to compare the estimated

-covariance matrix obtained from geex
+covariance matrix obtained from geex and

-.
-An example ψ function written in
+sandwich.
+An example \(\psi\) function written in

 This function computes the score functions for a GLM.